August 2026 Snapshot

 What Drives Other Financial Services General Managers?

 Behavioral intelligence for Other Financial Services General Managers, built from thousands of real executive conversations.
-Strongest signal: Growth (4.9/5).
-Top priority: maintaining a level of scale to be competitive.
+Strongest signal: Stakeholder (4.7/5).
+Top priority: deliver value added services that customers can't get anywhere else.

 Key Insights

-Other Financial Services General Managers score highest on Growth (4.9/5) and Stakeholder (4.9/5).
+Other Financial Services General Managers score highest on Stakeholder (4.7/5) and Growth (4.6/5).
 Over the past six months, the most notable change is an increase in Data orientation.
-Their leading priority is maintaining a level of scale to be competitive, while their most pressing challenge is organizations acting as 'order takers' or 'feature factories'.
-They measure success through value delivered (revenue growth or savings) and make decisions using strategic intent form: attack a certain persona, market, go up/down market to prioritize business.
-Language that resonates includes "extraordinary", "seamless", and "purpose".
-5 distinct behavioral archetypes emerge, with 56% clustering around archetype a approaches.
+Their leading priority is deliver value added services that customers can't get anywhere else, while their most pressing challenge is organizations acting as 'order takers' or 'feature factories'.
+They measure success through increase arr by 20% by going up market into enterprise and make decisions using vision-conviction-execution model: somebody articulates vision, somebody buys vision, teams execute together - describes how major initiatives get greenlit.
+Language that resonates includes "resilience", "vision", and "flexibility".
+5 distinct behavioral archetypes emerge, with 45% clustering around archetype a approaches.

 What's changing for Other Financial Services General Managers?